laurentj/slimerjs/docs/api/webpage.rst

    username/password, cookies etc!
 It can be a security issue!
    Remember that all custom headers are sent with **every requests** made during the load of the web page.
-   And as you may know, a web page can load ressources from everywhere.
+   And as you may know, a web page can load resources from everywhere.
 If you set http authentication username/password into headers, and if the web page loaded from the web site A, contains an iframe that loads a page from another web site B, this website will receive all custom headers, and then **the username and password**,